Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Amalgamation patterns and their realisations

 \prf The first claim is an immediate consequence of the definition of coherence, Definition~\ref{coherencedef}, and the characterisation of $\approx$ in terms of the action of the $\rho_w$ on $H$ as given above.
 Similarly, the claim regarding simplicity is obvious from the definition.
 For the third claim we observe that, as a composition of partial isomorphisms $\rho_e$, every $\rho_w$ is a partial isomorphism.
 While unions of two or more partial isomorphisms may not be partial isomorphisms (cf.~Example~\ref{moebiusex}), strong coherence in Definition~\ref{coherencedef} is designed to guarantee that every union of partial isomorphisms $\rho_{w_i}$ along different walks that link the same pair $\str{A}_s$ and $\str{A}_{s'}$ admits a common extension $\rho_{w}$.
 It follows that the union $\rho$ of all those partial isomorphisms linking $\str{A}_s$ and $\str{A}_{s'}$ is itself a partial isomorphism of this kind, say $\rho = \rho_w$.
 Any tuple $\abar$ in $\str{A}_s$ that is (component-wise) $\approx$-equivalent with $\abar'$ in $\str{A}_{s'}$ thus is in the domain of this maximal $\rho$, and compatibility of $\abar \approx \abar'$ with the interpretations of relations $R$ in $\str{A}$ and $\str{A}_{s'}$ follows since $\rho \in \mathrm{part}(\str{A}_s,\str{A}_{s'})$. \eprf

 The proof indicates that coherence deals with global consistency at the level of elements, while strong coherence enforces global consistency at the level of tuples, and therefore at the relational level.
 The straightforward definition of global consistency, as an outright property of a given amalgamation pattern $\H$ is the following.
-It intuitively says that $\H$ \emph{is} an exploded view of a $\sigma$-structure (cf.\ Example~\ref{explodedviewex}).

 \bD The amalgamation pattern $\H/\I$ is \emph{globally consistent} if

 is a well-defined $\sigma$-structure $\str{A}$ that admits an atlas with co-ordinate structures $\str{A}_s$ and co-ordinate domains $\str{A}_s/{\approx}$ with the natural charts $\pi_s \colon \str{A}_s/{\approx} \simeq \str{A}_s$ that associate the $\approx$-equivalence class $[a]$ of $a \in A_s$ with $a$. \eD